 4. Valley of Geysers, Kamchatka

 The most interesting part about these spouting water sources is that they were discovered only 100 years ago by a dogsled.
 Why is this so interesting?
 Only because Kamchatka is home to the two oldest wildlife reserves in Russia.
 The Valley of Geysers is actually a deep canyon of the Geyser river, with a myriad of hot springs, waterfalls, and mud pots.
 This valley has the second largest concentration of geysers in the world, falling only behind Yellowstone Park.
 And somehow, Yellowstone is a world-famous tourist attraction but people barely know about the Valley of Geysers.
-Kamchatka is a perfect example of the beautiful secrets the far east of Russia hides.
+Kamchatka is a perfect example of the amazing secrets that the far east of Russia hides.

 5. Krasnoyarsk and Stolby Nature Reserve